This post may contain affiliate links. Please read our disclosure policy.

 a casserole dish with stuffed shells and a serving spoon

-Do you enjoy stuffed shells as much as I do?
+Did you enjoy these stuffed shells as much as I do?
 Let me know in the comments section below!
+You can also tag me on Instagram if you made this or any S&L recipe.

 a spoonful of stuffed shells